M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

     'Fill picture info
     With pic
-        .Size = Len(pic) ' Length of structure
+        .size = Len(pic) ' Length of structure
         .Type = vbPicTypeBitmap ' Type of Picture (bitmap) .hBmp = hBmp ' Handle to bitmap
         .hPal = hPal ' Handle to palette (may be null) End With

     'Create the picture
-    r = OleCreatePictureIndirect(pic, IID_IDispatch, 1, ipic)
+    R = OleCreatePictureIndirect(pic, IID_IDispatch, 1, ipic)

     'Return the new picture
     Set CreateBitmapPicture = ipic
 End Function
 Function hDCToPicture(ByVal hdcSrc As Long, ByVal LeftSrc As Long, ByVal TopSrc As Long, ByVal widthSrc As Long, ByVal heightSrc As Long) As Picture
-    Dim hDCMemory As Long, hBmp As Long, hBmpPrev As Long, r As Long Dim hPal As Long, hPalPrev As Long, RasterCapsScrn As Long, HasPaletteScrn As Long Dim PaletteSizeScrn As Long, LogPal As LOGPALETTE
+    Dim hDCMemory As Long, hBmp As Long, hBmpPrev As Long, R As Long Dim hPal As Long, hPalPrev As Long, RasterCapsScrn As Long, HasPaletteScrn As Long Dim PaletteSizeScrn As Long, LogPal As LOGPALETTE